ufclas/UF-CLAS-DEPT/README.md

 ### Sidebars and Widgets

 By default the sidebars have been removed from this theme's templates.

-In order to make sidebars visible, you have to select a page template that supports it.
+In order to make sidebars visible for pages and posts, you have to select a page template that supports it.

 Pages that support sidebars and widgets: